How to measure the entropy of a mesoscopic system via thermoelectric transport: Introduction

 \section{Introduction}

 The entropy of a mesoscopic system can yield nontrivial information on emergence of exotic states, such as two-channel Kondo impurity \cite{andrei1984}, non-abelian anyons in the $\nu=5/2$ regime \cite{ben-shach2013,Viola2012} or Majorana modes in topological superconductors \cite{smirnov2015}.
-Nevertheless, the measurement of entropy in such small electron number system is highly nontrivial.
-Recent elegant experiments \cite{Hartman2018, Cockins2010} have employed thermodynamic Maxwell relation between entropy evolution and chemical potential, $(\partial\mu/\partial T)_{n}=(\partial S/\partial n)_{T}$, in order to directly measure entropy transitions in semiconductor quantum dots (QDs).
-These required measurements of another thermodynamic quantity - the charge of the system as a function of gate voltage, for different temperatures, and hence a specially designed device.
-Here we propose a different approach to this problem: can one extract information about the entropy from {\sl transport} measurements ?
+Nevertheless, the measurement of entropy in such small electron number systems is highly nontrivial. \YM{Refs.~\onlinecite{Cockins2010} and \onlinecite{Hofmann2016} used the asymmetry of the in and out tunneling processes in a quantum dot (QD) to deternmine the degeneracy of the QD states}, while recent elegant experiments \cite{Hartman2018} have employed the thermodynamic Maxwell relation between entropy evolution and chemical potential, $(\partial\mu/\partial T)_{n}=-(\partial S/\partial n)_{T}$, in order to directly measure entropy transitions in semiconductor QDs. \YM{This latter experiment} required measurements of another thermodynamic quantity - the charge of the system as a function of gate voltage, for different temperatures, and hence a specially designed device.
+Here we propose a different approach to this problem: can one extract information about the entropy from transport measurements ?
 Obviously, this requires a measurement of both particle and thermal (entropy/heat) transport.
 This question has been addressed in the context of bulk solids \cite{Chaikin1976,Behnia2004,Zlatic2007,Mravlje2016}, with sometimes debated points of view.
 A general relation exists between the low-temperature thermopower and specific-heat (entropy) of a free electron gas, and this relation appears to apply in a number of materials\cite{Behnia2004,Zlatic2007}.
 However, thermopower is, quite generally, a transport coefficient and its relation to entropy has been shown to be questionable in systems with strongly anisotropic transport for instance\cite{Mravlje2016}.
 In the opposite high-temperature limit, where temperature is the largest energy scale in the system, general relations between the thermopower and derivatives of the entropy can be derived, embodied in the Heikes \cite{R.R.HeikesandR.W.Ure1961,Chaikin1976,Doumerc1994} and Kelvin \cite{Peterson2010,Mravlje2016} formulas.